 Continuous insulation controls the flow of air through gaps in the building’s envelope caused by thermal bridges, along with areas around door and window frames, attics, electrical outlets, fireplaces, dryer vents, and chimneys.
 Notably, the ASHRAE 90.1 and 2015 IECC require continuous insulation.
 The standard defines continuous insulation as insulation that is continuous across all structural members without thermal bridges other than fasteners and service openings.
 The quantity of insulation is mandated (as indicated by the R-value) by the standard and depends on the structure’s climate zone.

-Avoiding thermal bridging in buildings and homes involves an application of continuous insulation.
+Preventing thermal bridging in buildings and homes involves an application of continuous insulation.
 Continuous insulation ensures a tight building envelope and creates energy-efficient, durable, and healthy structures.
-An excellent product for achieving continuous insulation and avoiding thermal bridging is Barricade® Building Wraps.
+An excellent product for achieving continuous insulation and preventing thermal bridging is Barricade® Building Wraps.

-Please visit Barricade® Building Products for more information on how to avoid thermal bridging.
+Please visit Barricade® Building Products for more information on how to prevent thermal bridging.